eminbasbayan/my-watchlist/README.md

 # My Watchlist

 This project is about a watchlist.
 In this project, I used React with Context API, useReducer, and Local Storage.
+I used TMDB API for movie data.

 ## Demo